Tucker Carlson is an entitled asshole, fired by his bosses five times.

 Tucker Carlson’s career is a roller coaster ride played out in public.
 We have the luxury of watching from afar as he rises and falls.
 Whatever your opinion of his politics or him personally, there are things to learn by watching his return.

-First, like I wrote in The Comeback, Carlson refuses to accept losing.
+First, as I wrote in The Comeback, Carlson refuses to accept losing.
 He will not acquiesce or accept defeat.
 Why does he do that?
-Maybe it’s for ego, fame, or plain old fashioned money.
+Maybe it’s for ego, fame, or plain old-fashioned money.
 It doesn’t really matter, he never gives up and returns stronger than ever.
 When he was fired from a show they named after him, did anyone think he’d be primetime and killing it on Fox a few short years later?
 Carlson probably did.

 His resurgence came through action, not self-pity.
 In the interview below, he describes self-pity as the enemy of action and a “spiral of loserdom.”
 In a recent Reddit AMA, he says about wallowing, “There’s no upside.
 For one thing, it’s just more thinking about yourself, which is the root of all unhappiness.”